algolia/algoliasearch-client-objc/README.md

+**&lt;Welcome Swift developers&gt;**

+In June 2015, we release our [Swift API Client](https://github.com/algolia/algoliasearch-client-swift).

+It is able to work with Swift and Objective-C. If you plan to use Swift in your project, please use it since we don't support Swift in our Objective-C API Client.

+The Objective-C API Client is still supported and updated.

+**&lt;/Welcome Swift developers&gt;**

 [Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.